ZechuanLi/ZechuanLi/README.md

 ## 👋 Overview
-I am a Ph.D. candidate in Computer Science at Hunan University, expecting to graduate in November 2025 and currently seeking a faculty or postdoctoral position.
+I am a Ph.D. candidate at Hunan University, expecting to graduate in November 2025 and currently seeking a faculty or postdoctoral position.
 My research focuses on 3D vision and embodied intelligence, with emphasis on 3D object detection, 3D scene question answering, and automated annotation.
 I have authored over twenty peer-reviewed publications and serve as a regular reviewer for CVPR, ICCV, ICLR, NeurIPS, and AAAI, as well as IJCV, IEEE Transactions on Mechatronics, IEEE Transactions on Cybernetics, and Expert Systems with Applications.

 **Email:** [lizechuan@hnu.edu.cn](mailto:lizechuan@hnu.edu.cn)